jmjrawlings/MiniZinc.Net/README.md

 >
 > This is pre-release software.
 >
-> I'm only making it public at this point because the parser looking really good and I'm sure others can benefit from it.
+> I'm only making it public at this point because I'm quite happy with the parser and I'm sure others can benefit from it.
 >

 ## Immediate Goals